The Solopreneur's Guide to Gitea + Portainer Auto-deployments

 reverse_proxy gitea:3000 # always bind port to internal port, not your custom mapped port in compose file

-Now it's time to start setting up our auto-deployment workflow when we merge a branch to `main`.
-After you get your code uploaded into Gitea, go to the repo's settings and set your secrets for your script:
+Now it is time to wire up the auto-deployment workflow that triggers whenever we merge to main.
+After you get your code pushed into Gitea, head to the repo's settings and add the secrets your deployment script will need.

-Now let's add a workflow to our project:
+Now let's add the workflow to the project:

 # app/.gitea/deploy.yml